 Organisations that wish to apply for funding under this programme must be non-profit making and independent environmental non-governmental organisations.
 They must also be active at a European level (have activities and members in at least three EU Member States).
 National NGOs are not targeted by this programme.

 The operating grants are awarded on a yearly basis.
 Calls for proposals are published once a year on the DG Environment web page.
-The next application round for grants for 2013 is planned to be published in autumn 2012.
 The applications are evaluated and ranked according to a number of award criteria.
-These criteria relate to the extent to which the organisations can contribute to EU policy development and implementation in the priority areas of the 6th Environmental Action Plan.
-These areas are climate change, nature and biodiversity, environment and health, natural resources and waste and horizontal issues.
-The evaluation is made by DG Environment experts in these fields.
+These criteria relate to the extent to which the organisations can contribute to EU policy development and implementation in the priority areas of EU environmental policy.
+The evaluation is made by external experts and DG Environment and Climate Action experts in these fields.
 Some other aspects are also taken into account, for example the potential for the organisation to develop and improve thanks to the funding provided.